Ole Miss apologizes to black protesters arrested in 1970

 “I am sorry it took us 50 years to do this,” Provost Noel Wilkin said Tuesday during a conference called, “Black Power at Ole Miss: Remembrance, Reckoning, and Repair at Fifty Years.”

 The university also awarded a diploma to one of the people who was arrested.
-Linnie Liggins Willis had completed her coursework before her arrest but the university at the time refused to give her the diploma she had earned.
+Linnie Liggins — now married and known as Linnie Liggins Willis — had completed her coursework before her arrest but the university at the time refused to give her the diploma she had earned.
 She has worked as executive director at Lucas Metropolitan Housing Authority in Toledo, Ohio.

 On Feb.
 24, 1970, 40 members of the Black Student Union presented a list of demands to the university’s chancellor, Porter L. Fortune Jr., The Daily Mississippian reported.
 They wanted the university to hire more black faculty members, begin a black studies program and eliminate Confederate imagery at a time when many white students still waved rebel flags at football games.